 If a posted purchase invoice has not yet been paid, then you can use the Correct or Cancel functions on the posted purchase invoice to automatically reverse the involved transactions.
 These functions only work for unpaid invoices, and they do not support partial returns or cancellations.
-You can also not correct or cancel purchase invoices that were posted with with receipts from more than one purchase order.
-For more information, see Correct or Cancel Unpaid Purchase Invoices.
+For more information, see How to: Correct or Cancel Unpaid Purchase Invoices.

 Typically, you create a purchase credit memo or purchase return order in reaction to a credit memo sent to you by a vendor.
 The purchase credit memo or purchase return order functions as your internal documentation of the credit memo process for accounting purposes or to control the shipping of the involved items.

 The change may relate to all the products on the original purchase invoice or only to some of the products.
 Accordingly, you can partially return received items or demand partial reimbursement of received services.
 In that case, you must edit the information on the purchase credit memo or purchase return order.

 In addition to the original posted purchase invoice, you can apply the purchase credit memo or purchase return order to other purchase documents, for example another posted purchase invoice because you are also returning items delivered with that invoice.